 Goodwill presented a unique challenge because they were looking for an industrial space in terms of economics and set-up, but the location also had to have retail-like components.
-Goodwill needed 25+ docks for their trucks and space to store equipment outside.
-They also needed traditionally retail features such as good visibility, substantial parking and easy access to the building and the space.
+Goodwill needed 25+ docks for its trucks and space to store equipment outside.
+It also needed traditionally retail features such as good visibility, substantial parking and easy access to the building and the space.

 Also a challenge were the deal economics.
-Goodwill needed to secure great economics in order to make the site work within their budget, while also expanding to better serve their mission.
+Goodwill needed to secure great economics in order to make the site work within its budget, while also expanding to better serve its mission.